History and Manufacturing

 - The sound of rain and hail striking it can be loud enough that some people avoid using it for this reason alone.

 - Aluminum siding has gone out of style aesthetically, and is generally considered less desirable than both more traditional and newer, modern forms of exterior cladding.

 - The production of aluminum siding requires a large amount of energy and raw materials.

-Here are some things that inspectors can keep in mind while examining exterior walls clad in aluminum siding:
+Here are some things that inspectors will keep in mind while examining exterior walls clad in aluminum siding:

 - Since metal siding can conduct electricity, some jurisdictions require that the siding be grounded as a safety measure.
 Inspectors can check with the local authority having jurisdiction (AHJ) to find out if grounding is a requirement.